Tokyo records most new coronavirus cases in a day as pressure for lockdown builds

 Japan intends to promote clinical research on an anti-flu medicine called Favipiravir with other countries as a treatment, Abe said.

 The drug, also known as Avigan, was developed by Fujifilm Holdings Corp, shares of which closed up 2.2%, after having risen as much as 6.6% in Tokyo.
+The company later said in a statement it was starting a Phase III clinical trial in Japan of the drug for the coronavirus.

 Reporting by Takashi Umekawa, Rocky Swift, Kaori Kaneko, Sam Nussey, Linda Sieg, Elaine Lies, Junko Fujita and Makiko Yamazaki; Editing by Kenneth Maxwell and Clarence Fernandez